Sessions excludes domestic, gang violence from asylum claims

 Domestic violence is a "particularly difficult crime to prevent and prosecute, even in the United States," Sessions wrote, but its prevalence in El Salvador doesn't mean that its government was unwilling or unable to protect victims any less so than the United States.

-Dan Kowalski, editor of Bender's Immigration Bulletin, said the decision, subject to appeal in federal appeals court, could affect tens of thousands of people claiming asylum on grounds of domestic violence.
+Fifteen former immigration judges signed a letter calling Sessions' decision "an affront to the rule of law."

+"For reasons understood only by himself, the Attorney General today erased an important legal development that was universally agreed to be correct," they wrote.
+"Today we are deeply disappointed that our country will no longer offer legal protection to women seeking refuge from terrible forms of domestic violence from which their home countries are unable or unwilling to protect them."

-The decision came hours after Sessions' latest criticism on the asylum system, which he and other administration officials consider rife with abuse.
+The decision came hours after Sessions' latest criticism on the asylum system in which he and other administration officials consider rife with abuse.
 The cases can take years to resolve in backlogged immigration courts that Sessions oversees and applicants often are released on bond in the meantime.

+An administration official said last month that the backlog of asylum cases topped 300,000, nearly half the total backlog.
+Despite President Donald Trump's tough talk on immigration, border arrests topped 50,000 for a third straight month in May and lines of asylum seekers have grown at U.S. crossings with Mexico.

 "Saying a few simple words — claiming a fear of return — is now transforming a straightforward arrest for illegal entry and immediate return into a prolonged legal process, where an alien may be released from custody into the United States and possibly never show up for an immigration hearing," Sessions said at a training event for immigration judges.
 "This is a large part of what has been accurately called 'catch and release.'"